dshiffman/dodowDIY/README.md

 # dodowDIY
 **An ATTiny85 implementation of the well known sleep aid.
 Includes circuit, software and 3d printed case design**
+The STL shells are desiged around parts I had hanging around - easy to remodel for different batteries, switches, etc.

 Parts list:
 * ATTiny85 (i used a DIP8 version)